Flavours of the Great Canadian Caesar slow-cooked with a brisket of beef. Rich and spicy, and nothing like any beef stew you’ve had before.

 Lightly season the beef all over with salt and pepper.

 In the same pot, sear the beef on all sides.
 Remove the beef and set aside.

 Add the onions and celery and cook down for 10 minutes, stirring occasionally, until the vegetables are softened and you’ve scraped up all the brown bits from the bottom of the pot.
 Add the garlic and bay leaves and cook for a minute or so.
 Add the tomato paste, stirring to combine.
 Add the vodka and cook until the liquid has cooked away.
 Next, pour in the Clamato and beef stock.
 Add the chilli flakes, celery salt, Worcestershire sauce, juice of half a lemon and a good grinding of pepper.
 Return the beef and bacon to the pot and bring to a simmer.
 Once bubbling, put a lid on and transfer the pot to the oven.

 After the time is up, remove the beef to a carving board.
 Cut off and discard the strings and carve into 1cm slices.
+(Or just break into large chunks if the meat is really tender.)
 Meanwhile, let the sauce reduce a little over a medium heat if you think it needs it (5 – 10 minutes).
 Return the sliced beef to the reduced sauce and turn the heat off.
 Pop a lid back on and keep warm in a low oven (200F / 100C) until you’re ready to serve, or cool it down completely and gently reheat later.